groue/GRMustache/Guides/rendering_objects.md

 GRMustacheTemplate *template = [GRMustacheTemplate fromResource:@"Document" bundle:nil error:NULL];

-// Extend the template base context, so that the "list" helper is always
+// Extend the base context of the template, so that the "list" helper gets
-// available.
+// registered for all renderings.

 id customHelperLibrary = @{
     // Make `list` a filter that returns a rendering object